 One of the mysteries of the English language finally explained.

-with modal and negative However hard I try; even if my life depended on it.‘I can't for the life of me understand what you see in her’
+However hard I try; even if my life depended on it.‘I can't for the life of me understand what it is you see in that place’

 - ‘I knew that book as well as I knew my own name, but as a child I could not, for the life of me, explain what it meant to me.’